dorukkumkumoglu/optocamzero/README.md

 - Intuitive and simple camera interface and controls.
 - Autofocus camera.
 - Customizable color temperature.
-- Very easy and fast image transfer through custom hotspot interface.
+- Easy and fast image transfer through custom hotspot interface.
 Optimized both for mobile and desktop.
 - Screen dimming when inactive to preserve battery.
 - USB-C charging.
 Device can be used while charging.
 - Interchangable battery.